 Once you are back at Giraffe Manor, why not stroll over to see the other residents; the warthogs.
 Pumba's family is bound to put a smile on even the most tired of little faces and spark their excitement for tomorrow's onward journey.

-Your driver will collect you in the morning for a private transfer to Wilson Domestic Airport for an hour-long flight to the Masai Mara National Reserve, the real-life Pride Lands, to meet the stars of the film.
+This morning, your safari adventure continues as you fly south to the legendary Masai Mara National Reserve, the real-life Pride Lands, to meet the stars of the film.

-Your guide will meet you when you arrive and drive you to your camp in the Mara North Conservancy.
-This is the first chance on your Simba and Friends safari for a real-life encounter with a member of Simba's pride, and maybe even see Zazu along the way.
+As you travel to your camp - located in the Mara North Conservancy - keep a close eye out for animals along the way.
+This is a great chance on your Simba and Friends safari for more real-life encounters with a member of Simba's pride, and maybe even see Zazu along the way.

 Our experts work with (and know very well) a selection of camps and lodges in the area, so we can find the perfect family-friendly fit for your gang.
 Charming accommodation, expert guides and amazing animal spotting can all be expected on this luxury safari.

 Ensure a whole lot of excitement (not to mention the creation of a healthy appetite, never fear - snacks are provided) on your first pre-dinner game drive.
 Stop off for traditional sundowner cocktails (yummy mocktails for the kiddos) before a candlelit dinner to discuss the day's adventures.

 The best time to see the stars of the safari is first thing in the morning.
 After an early start, bundle yourselves into one of the comfortable safari vehicles for your front row seat for the morning's roll call.
 As the huge golden sun rises over the savanna, it stains the plains blood red and the animals start to stir.

 The vehicles are perfectly adapted for photographing the Big Five as well as anything else you see on the savannah, and you are bound to get some incredible photos.
 Even though you might be tempted, we wouldn't recommend asking for their autograph!